When's the right time to join a startup: Series A, B, C or later?

-Why I would never join a series A startup
+Joining a series A startup has risks

 The dream is alive: find a young, promising startup, put in four years of hard work, and end up a deca-millionaire.
 It sounds nice, unfortunately it's an incredibly unlikely scenario.
 Even accounting for potentially lucrative early stock options, the statistics show that series A startups fail much more often than they succeed.
 In my opinion, later stage startups are a much better balance of risk and reward, with a similar depth of experience and culture that people are looking for at startups.

-The myth of the series A success
+The myth of joining a startup: the series A success

 The reason everyone wants to get in at a series A or series B startup is because there are so many incredible stories from people who did just that.
 My personal favorite early startup employee story is Doug Edward's "I'm Feeling Lucky", which documents his experience as Google employee #59 (stock options and all).
 To make a 150 page book short, he makes decamillions in 4 years off of his stock options, and witnesses technology history in the making to boot.